MatthieuMv/openZia/README.md

 ### Dependencies

-Each module have a callback to explicitly tell its dependencies, and another to retrieve instances to them (instead of querying them at each pipeline run), see **oZ::IModule::onRetreiveDependencies**.
+Each module have a callback to explicitly tell its dependencies, and another to retrieve instances to them (instead of querying them at each pipeline run), see **oZ::IModule::onRetrieveDependencies**.

 ### Configuration file